A safety data sheet (SDS) includes important information to help reduce risks of using hazardous chemicals and dangerous goods in your place of work.

 For an overseas SDS, it is acceptable to have a translation of the SDS attached to the original SDS, provided the appended information clearly states the translation is not part of the original SDS.
 The original SDS is the SDS prepared in accordance with the WHS Regulation.
 If an overseas manufacturer's SDS does not comply with the requirements of the WHS Regulation, the importer is responsible for preparing an SDS that does comply.

 Manufacturers, importers, suppliers, and PCBUs have specific labelling duties in relation to the correct labelling of workplace hazardous chemicals.
 Refer to sections 335, 338 and 342 of the WHS Regulation.

-The format and content for a hazardous chemical product label is set out in the Labelling of Workplace Hazardous Chemicals published by Safe Work Australia.
+The format and content for a hazardous chemical product label is set out in the Labelling of workplace hazardous chemicals code of practice 2011.

 What is on the label?

 The label must be in English and contain the following:

 - name of the product

 - the name, Australian address and business telephone number of either the manufacturer or importer

 - identity and proportion disclosed, in accordance with Schedule 8 of the WHS Regulations for each chemical ingredient

 - any hazard pictogram(s), hazard statement(s), signal word and precautionary statement(s)